 This brings us to a new trend: location awareness and sensor technology.
 Sensors, which should be unnoticeable, can be used to monitor occupancy, room temperature and humidity, etc. That data allows facility managers to adjust to real space usage, optimise space and provide comfort at all times.
-We further explored what Facility Management will look like after COVID-19 here.

 Digital workplace services